 The drama began with the declaration on Prince George’s birth registration back in 2013 that Kate was a ‘Princess of the United Kingdom’.
 A common royal description on such documents, yet this time the title aroused big questions from some who saw it as an indication Kate had been made a princess.

-The reason why she was referred to as a Princess of the United Kingdom on the birth document of Prince George today is because she is… but not quite as you think.
-Through marriage, she is Princess William because that is how British titles work.
-Just like how when you marry, a woman traditionally takes their husband’s name – the same is true for titles.
+After consulting with Kensington Palace, we were told the reason why she was referred to as a Princess of the United Kingdom on the birth document is because she is one… but not quite as you think.

-The second side of this is ‘what about when William is Prince of Wales?’ – If the title of Prince of Wales is granted to Prince William when Prince Charles becomes King; he would be HRH The Prince of Wales and Catherine (currently Duchess of Cambridge) would become ‘HRH The Princess of Wales’, but she would NOT be ‘Princess Catherine’ still – the title of Princess of Wales is not the same as being a Princess.
+Another side of this is the question ‘what about when William is Prince of Wales?’
+If and when the title of Prince of Wales is granted to Prince William after Prince Charles becomes King, he would simply become HRH The Prince of Wales, whilst Catherine (currently Duchess of Cambridge) would adopt the title of ‘HRH The Princess of Wales’.
+But that would still not make her ‘Princess Catherine’ – the title of Princess of Wales is not the same as being a Princess.

 For instance, even though people refer Diana, Princess of Wales ‘Princess Diana’, she never actually held that title and it was used by many as a shortened – though incorrect – version of her title.
 The same applies to Kate – if and when she becomes Princess of Wales.

 In the normal way of things now, she’ll never become a ‘Princess’ in her own right.
 There’s no precedent for affording the title to royals in her position and there’s no reason to think that this tradition will be broken any time soon – or at all.

 If you have any further questions about Kate’s titles or anything you’ve read here, enter them into the comments box below.